ynori7/credential-detector/README.md

 If the config flag is omitted, default configuration will be used.

 ## Features
-This highly configurable tool scans go files, json, yaml and properties files, searching for potential credentials.
-It reports suspiciously named go variables (excluding variables whose value indicates that it's obviously test data or some constant such as a header name).
-It additionally searches code comments and the contents of json and yaml configuration files.
+This highly configurable tool scans a multitude of file types searching for potential credentials.
+It reports suspiciously named variables (excluding variables whose value indicates that it's obviously test data or some constant such as a header name).
+It additionally searches code comments and various configuration files.
+The scanner can also detect private key and certificate files.

+Credential-detector can scan:

+- Go code
+- JSON files
+- YAML files
+- Properties files
+- Private key / certificate files

 ## Configuration
 The following configuration options are available: